Here are some common dental problems we see as well as the steps you should take when they occur.

 Chronic Bad Breath

 Usually, bad breath stems from a minor issue, but it could also be a sign of gum disease, cavities, or oral cancer.
-Set up an appointment so that we can check out the source of your halitosis.
+Set up an appointment, so we can check out the source of your halitosis.

-Whether you have noticed any dental problems or not, it is crucial to see your dentist regularly.
+Whether you have noticed any dental problems or not, it is crucial to see your dentist on a regular basis.
 At each visit, he can look for signs of decay, disease, and oral cancer.

-The earlier you detect a problem, serious or minor, the more effectively you can treat it.
-Call us today to schedule your appointment at Premier Dental Esthetics.
+The earlier you detect a problem, whether serious or minor, the more effectively you can treat it.
+Call us today to schedule your appointment at Premier Dental Esthetics!